BruttherJOE/BruttherJOE/README.md

 ```

 ## I'm currently in my last year in SUTD!
-- 🔭 I’m currently working on capstone project with Performance Rotors

 - ⚡ Fun fact: I love doing calligraphy and I sometimes draw
 - 👯 I am a developer and want to collaborate on robotics projects